Plaza Hotel Curaçao

 Plaza Hotel Curaçao is a former hotel in Willemstad, Curaçao.
-It was constructed in the Waterfort, and opened on 12 October 1957 as Hotel Curacao Intercontinental.
+It was constructed in the Waterfort, and opened on 12 October 1957 as Hotel Curaçao Intercontinental.
 It is the tallest building on the island.
 The hotel has changed ownership many times.
 In 2017, Plaza Hotel Management was declared bankrupt.
 The hotel is in a dilapidated state, and pieces have fallen off.
 Viva Construction had been hired to assess the building prior to the 2020 auction, and reported that demolition was the best option.
 At the auction, it was sold to Algemeen Pensionfonds Curaçao, a pension fund which planned to redevelop the site.

 History

 In 1953, the government of Curaçao was approached by the International Hotel Corporation who wanted to construct a large hotel on the island.
 In 1955, a model of the hotel was submitted for approval.
 A decision was reached to redevelop the area around the Waterfort, a fort constructed in 1634 and rebuilt in 1827.
 In July 1955, El Curaçao N.V. was founded.
 The site where the hotel would be built was occupied by the Netherlands Marine Corps who were relocated to Marinebasis Parera in late 1955.
 The hotel was constructed in the old fort.